 While they can be used by totally legitimate companies, the following are examples of the tools that subscription traps can use to trick you.

 Take free trials

 “Start your free 14-day trial”, “Click here and start your free trial now” or “Why wait!
 Start your free trial today” are common phrases used online.
 But once you click, only 42% of consumers notice the stated length of the trial period according to a 2016 European Union publication, and so a lot of consumers end up subscribing to something that they only wanted to try.
 So be aware whenever you sign up for something with the word ‘free’.

 Fraudulent companies can draw you in via online endorsements from well-known brands or celebrities.
 This puts a veil of trust over the subscription trap.
 If you also see a ‘scientifically proven’ stamp on the product, then it’s even harder to keep the skeptical mindset and check if this is for real.
 The organization Better Business Bureau shows in its publication how celebrities like Oprah Winfrey and Ellen DeGeneres are being misused in subscription traps.

 Get a gift

 Getting a gift on top of the subscription plays on the principle of commitment.
-The gift in the shape of for instance a book, a perfume or a phone can be used to blind you as a consumer.
-You only see the prize, while you ignore the terms and conditions, which can hook you into a subscription that starts automatically.
+Gifts such as a book, a perfume or a phone can be used to blind you as a consumer.
+You only see the prize, while you ignore the terms and conditions,.
+Unfortunately, those can hook you into a subscription that starts automatically.